 If you have any questions please let us know in person, by telephone, or by e-mail.
 We will do our best to help as fast as we can.
-Many questions regarding Campus graduate policies can be answered by consulting the Graduate Student Guide, which is available online at https://grad.ucdavis.edu/sites/default/files/upload/users/gs201_student_guide.pdf.
+Many questions regarding Campus graduate policies can be answered by consulting the Graduate Student Resource Guide, which is available online at https://grad.ucdavis.edu/graduate-student-resource-guide.